urraka/texpack/README.md

 At least one image (the texture atlas) and its corresponding json file will be generated.
 If the sprites don't fit in the atlas (when using --size or --max-size), a set of images with its json file will be generated.

-The generated json file will have a format like this:
+The generated json file will have one of the following formats:

+*Legacy*
 ```javascript
 {
     "width": 512,                // texture atlas width